nic-donaldson/not-terrible-maths/README.md

 To-do
 =====

+* Put the messages in a box and make it scroll automatically
 * Prettify the client
 * Define a protocol for messages
 * Start messing around with image transfer/canvas trickery